God Bless You, Mr. Rosewater: Themes and intertextuality

 Vonnegut's fifth novel, God Bless You, Mr. Rosewater, followed a series with science-fictional subjects.
 This one, though it features science-fictional writing, is a postmodernist satire based on a humanistic premise.
 The thesis there is so blatant that the notice in The New York Times opens with the opinion that it "really requires the services of a social historian rather than a book reviewer".
 One of its targets is the economic inequality resulting from what the book describes as the "savage and stupid and entirely inappropriate and unnecessary and humorless American class system".
 At the center of the story is the conscience-stricken multi-millionaire Eliot Rosewater, who moves the Rosewater Foundation that he heads to the former family home in Rosewater, Indiana, "where he attempts to dispense unlimited amounts of love and limited sums of money to anyone who will come to his office."

-The science-fiction writer Kilgore Trout, who makes his appearance at the end of the novel, defines the problem that Eliot is trying to address as "How to love people who have no use".
+The science-fiction writer Kilgore Trout, who makes his appearance at the end of the novel and is referenced by Eliot Rosewater earlier on, defines the problem that Eliot is trying to address as "How to love people who have no use".
 Those whom Eliot tries to assist are life's terminal losers, unhinged by their lack of comprehension of the indifferent system that has produced them.
 "It is in fact the thoroughly sane for whom Vonnegut reserves his disdain", according to one commentator.
 Another sums up Vonnegut's intention as to expose "Lust for money by despicable people whose only comic attribute is the glee with which the author has created petty indignities for them to suffer".